Welcome to my 120th trip report!

 The Delta staff helped me do the redemption told me the only way to select seat was to call the Korean Air to do it and she could only send in a request.
-Not true, I used the Delta's mobile app and was able to choose my seat.
+Not true, I used Delta's mobile app and was able to choose my seat.
 As for check-in, I used Korean Air's app to do so, no issue at all.

-Check out my part 2 - My return flight and also insight of Busan and the Airport!
+Check out my part 2 - My return flight and also an insight of Busan and the Airport!
 Hope you find the information useful.

 How to redeem the miles?

 First, check out the flights you want to fly on, make sure the airline's program you are using is a partner with the airline that you are flying on.
-For example: You are using Finnair's mileage program and wish to fly on a Cathay Pacific flight, that's possible because both airlines are in the same alliance, OneWorld.
+For example, you are using Finnair's mileage program and wish to fly on a Cathay Pacific flight, that's possible because both airlines are in the same alliance, OneWorld.
 You have to call the airline's local number and give the membership number to the Customer Service Officer and she/he would help you check on those flights and the dates you request for.
 It all depends on Cathay Pacific for this case, if this airline has seats, you can redeem your miles otherwise you have to look at other options.
 Make sure you have enough miles to redeem them and be expected to pay for airport tax which doesn't cost a lot.
-With enough miles, not only can you redeem a return flight ticket, you can also upgrade yourself to a higher class, depends on availability.
+With enough miles, not only can you redeem a return flight ticket, but you can also upgrade yourself to a higher class, depends on availability.

 For my case, it went very smoothly and got my booking done within 15 minutes.

 I used Delta application (IOS) to check my booking.

 Outbound flight: GMP-PUS

 I suppose the other unavailable seats are for Korean Air passengers.